 Much of this can be chalked up to election year hoopla or perhaps even strategy.
 But in 2016, the problem was that this was all mainstream liberals had left to offer.
 Donald Trump’s “Make America Great Again” is almost a parody of a Fascist slogan, but Hillary Clinton’s responsive “America is Already Great” and “Stronger Together” were a parody of reality.
 By almost any measure, life for the vast majority of Americans has gotten worse over the last forty years or so.
 Poverty, women’s health, median per capita wealth, income inequality, incarceration rates, and so on have all grown worse.
-Trump’s base was resentful upper middle class white voters; those who fear losing their hold on their dominance as others rise.
 The United States is one of the few countries on Earth where the maternal death rate is increasing.
 We have a growing life-expectancy gap.
 Even in areas of a seeming silver-lining—for example the decrease in the African-American poverty rate from over 40% in the late 60s to “just” under 30% in 2012—there are mitigating factors.
 In this particular case, nearly all of the that transformation can be traced to the increased growth of an intra-African-American class gap.
 In itself, this is a good but also indicates that African-Americans in lower income groups are afflicted by all the above transformations, often even more so, as in women’s health outcomes.
 The incredible strides taken in the formal rights and economic and civic participation for women and LGBTQ individuals should not be taken for granted or dismissed.
 That said, simple arithmetic notes that as the formal rights have taken shape, the economic basis for enjoying them has slipped further away from most women and most LBGTQ individuals.

 People are desperately cutting through exit polling data to find the cause for Trump’s win.
 Others cling desperately for a Hail Mary pass in the idea that somehow reforming the electoral college will prevent this kind of event; this vacuous, apolitical liberal fever-dream that the rules will somehow always save the day.
 After all, they think, Hillary Clinton did win the popular vote—not understanding that an American Marine Le Pen or Frauke Petry would have dominated that, too, after four more years of mass incarceration and mass immiseration.